Implement Versions and plans in Pigment

 Optional Properties in your Version Dimension

-You can decide to add more Properties if they suit your planning cycle process, but as opposed to the ones above, these will be optional:
+You can decide to add more Properties if they suit your planning cycle process, but as opposed to the ones above, these are optional:

 • Version Type: Dimension type Property used to categorise the different types of versions you need to create (e.g. “Budget”, “Reforecast”, “Rolling Forecast”, “Long Range Planning”)